KonduitAI/konduit-serving-docs/README.md

 Konduit Serving provides building blocks for developers to write their own production machine learning pipelines from pre-processing to model serving, exposable as a simple REST API.

 The core abstraction is an idea called a **pipeline step**.
-A pipeline step performs a task as part of using a machine learning model in a deployment scenario.
-These steps generally include:
+A pipeline step performs a task such as:

-1. Pre-processing steps
+1. pre-processing steps;
-2. One or more machine learning models
+2. running one or more machine learning models; and
-3. Post-processing steps: transforming the output in a way that can be understood by humans, such as labels in a classification example.
+3. post-processing steps: transforming the output in a way that can be understood by humans, such as labels in a classification example,

-For instance, if you want to run arbitrary Python code, you can use a`PythonStep`.

-{% page-ref page="examples/python/onnx.md" %}

-Konduit Serving also contains functionality for other pre-processing tasks, such as DataVec transform processes and image transforms.

-{% page-ref page="examples/python/datavec.md" %}
+as part of using a machine learning model in a deployment scenario.

-To perform inference on a \(mix of\) TensorFlow, Keras, Deeplearning4j \(DL4J\) or Predictive Model Markup Language \(PMML\) models, use `ModelStep`.
+For instance, a `ModelStep` performs inference on a \(mix of\) TensorFlow, Keras, Deeplearning4j \(DL4J\) or Predictive Model Markup Language \(PMML\) models.

 {% page-ref page="examples/python/tensorflow-model-serving/" %}